 The four inorganic salts mentioned, namely: ammonium chloride, ammonium nitrate, magnesium sulfate and sodium thiosulfate do produce endothermic reactions with water and are listed in Science ASSIST’s list of recommended chemicals for use in science in Australian schools.

-Availability: Ammonium chloride, magnesium sulfate and sodium thiosulfate are available for purchase from any laboratory chemicals supplier.
+Ammonium chloride, magnesium sulfate and sodium thiosulfate are available for purchase from any laboratory chemicals supplier.

-Safety Issues: Before handling any chemical, the Safety Data Sheets (SDSs) must be consulted.
+Before handling any chemical, the Safety Data Sheets (SDSs) must be consulted.

-Science ASSIST also recommends that you store and dispose of these chemicals in accordance with the information in the Safety Data Sheet (SDS) from the manufacturer.
+- that you store and dispose of these chemicals in accordance with the information in the Safety Data Sheet (SDS) from the manufacturer.

-Work with minimum possible quantities of chemicals to keep risks and exposure at low levels.
+- Work with minimum possible quantities of chemicals to keep risks and exposure at low levels.
 Following is some brief hazard and safety information on the chemicals discussed.

-- Ammonium chloride: Toxic substance.
+- Ammonium chloride: Acute toxicity (Category 4).
+Not classified as a dangerous good.
+Causes serious eye irritation.
 This product is hygroscopic.
 Keep container tightly closed.
-Incompatible with oxidising agents such as ammonium nitrate, and must be stored away from them.4
+Incompatible with oxidising agents and as such must be stored away from them.4

 It is recommended that the following PPE is worn for all of the above chemicals: wear safety glasses, laboratory coat and nitrile gloves and ensure that work is always conducted in a well-ventilated area.